meet2960/HTML-CSS/README.md

 # HTML, CSS, Bootstrap, JavaScript and JQuery

-This Repository contains basic projects related  HwithTML and CSS.
+This Repository contains basic projects created with HTML and CSS.
 The Projects are fully built from scratch and fully responsive.
-I have used CSS Framework like Bootstrap and with little custom css in each project.
+I have used CSS Framework like Bootstrap and with little custom CSS in each project.
 I Have used some vanilla javascript for some basic functionalities in each project depending upon the need.

-Here I have list of project with its Live Link.
+Here I have a list of projects with Live Link.

 | S.No.  | Project Name  | Demo Here  |
 |:-:|:-:|:-:|